 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.

-Ship accommodation; most onboard meals (Le Champagne Restaurant excluded); butler service; most wines, champagnes and spirits on the ship; tea, coffee, hot chocolate, water and soda; use of snorkeling gear; onboard gratuities (except spa); port charges and handling fees; Vista and Veranda Suites receive one hour of included internet access per guest/per day; Medallion, Silver, Royal, Grand, and Owner’s Suites receive unlimited internet access; Royal, Grand, and Owner’s Suites receive laundry service throughout the voyage as well as dinner for two in Le Champagne (one evening per voyage) and two hours of worldwide phone use from your suite, per voyage segment.
+Ship accommodation; Wi-Fi aboard ship; most onboard meals (La Dame Restaurant excluded); butler service onboard ship; most wines, champagnes and spirits on the ship; tea, coffee, hot chocolate, water and soda; use of snorkeling gear; onboard gratuities (except spa); port charges and handling fees.
+Royal, Grand, and Owner’s Suites receive laundry service throughout the voyage as well as dinner for two in La Dame (one evening per voyage) and two hours of worldwide phone use from your suite, per voyage.
 Subject to change without notice.

 Photo Credit: © Creative Services at Silversea Cruises, © Bruno Cazarini (pelican), © Denis Elterman (sand dunes), © Josh Rowe (bus in desert, waterfall)